Russian soccer federation appeals against FIFA, UEFA bans

-LAUSANNE, Switzerland (AP) — The Russian soccer federation appealed Tuesday to have its FIFA and UEFA bans frozen and other punishments overturned.
+LAUSANNE, Switzerland (AP) — The Russian soccer federation appealed Tuesday to have FIFA and UEFA bans on its teams frozen in a fast-track legal process and eventually overturned.

-Russian teams were expelled from competition on Feb.
+Russian national and club teams were expelled from international competitions on Feb.
 28 “until further notice” following the country’s invasion of Ukraine.
 FIFA and UEFA did not specify their legal reasons.

-The Court of Arbitration for Sport said it hoped to decide on the appeals in the coming days.
+The Court of Arbitration for Sport said it hoped to give urgent interim verdicts on the appeals within days.

 CAS said the Russian appeals against FIFA and UEFA also involve the Polish, Swedish and Czech soccer federations, plus several other national federations in Europe.